peholmst/vaadin4spring/samples/mvp-sample/README.md

 MVP Sample
 ==========

+**Please note!
+This sample is currently broken due to the redesign of how Vaadin4Spring integrates with Spring Security**

 This is just a sample application that employs all the "good stuff" from Vaadin Spring Boot libraries, with a focus on MVP architecture.